vanadri/vanadri.github.io/README.md

 ## Personal Website using Solid State template by HTML5 UP
+You can open the website by using this link: https://vanadri.github.io/ <br>
 html5up.net | @ajlkn <br>
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)